Should I buy it?

 Corydoras paleatus

-Also known as: peppered cory, mottled cory, Peppered cory, Mottled cory
+Also known as: peppered cory, mottled cory

 A hardy cool-water cory that tolerates a wider temperature range than most.
 Similar care to bronze cory; needs six fish and smooth substrate.

-Temperate or tropical community tanks 80L or more with sand or smooth gravel and a school of six.
+Best for: Temperate or tropical community tanks 80L or more with sand or smooth gravel and a school of six.

-Sharp gravel substrate.
+Avoid if: Sharp gravel substrate.
 Their barbels wear down on grit and never fully recover.

 Top things that go wrong

 - Shrimp & snails.
-Shrimp: compatible in most setups.
-Cherry shrimp and other dwarf species coexist with peaceful small fish, though baby shrimp are food for almost any fish that gets to them.
+Cherry shrimp and other dwarfs can coexist with peaceful small fish; baby shrimp are food for almost anything that finds them.

 What most shops don't tell you